ucmercedHackathon2022/Study-Buddies/README.md

 # Study-Buddies  - *Buddy Studies*

-**Buddy Studies** is a website that helps you connect with soemone you preffer.
+**Buddy Studies** is a website that helps you connect with soemone you preffer to study or network with.
+Create a profile and eneter your academic details alng with prefrences.
+Then select your study budy and connect with them.

 ## Functionality
 * [x] Matches based on major.